-Combining computational techniques with critical design, Dario investigates how complex information is structured and communicated.
-Grounded in Science and Technology Studies, his research focuses on the mapping of science, visualizing scholarly networks and institutional dynamics.
-Such research further engages with digital archives and digital humanities, exploring questions of representation, interpretation, and self-identification.
-Visualization is approached as a method for knowledge design, bridging critical inquiry and design practice, fostering the development of visual tools that encourage reflection, support dialogue, and open new modes of understanding.
+Combining computational techniques with design, Dario investigates how complex information can be revealed.
+Grounded in Science and Technology Studies, his research focuses on the mapping of science: he is the author of Mapping Affinities: Democratizing Data Visualization, which proposes new ways to design organizational charts.
+His work further engages with digital cultural archives, exploring questions of representation, interpretation, and self-identification.
+Visualization is approached as a method for knowledge design, bridging critical inquiry and design practice to foster reflection and dialogue by opening new visual modes of understanding.

-He is the author of Mapping Affinities: Democratizing Data Visualization, which proposes new ways to visualize organizational charts.
-Dario holds a PhD from EPFL and has held research and teaching positions at MIT, the European Commission, Paris-Sorbonne University, and Sciences Po.
+Dario holds a PhD from the École polytechnique fédérale de Lausanne (EPFL), where he attended the doctoral program Architecture and Sciences of the City.
+He has held research and teaching positions at MIT, the European Commission, Paris-Sorbonne University, and Sciences Po.
 The collaboration with Bruno Latour at the médialab shaped his engagement with digital platforms as tools for philosophical inquiry and collective exploration.
-His work has been shared in venues such as CERN and Ars Electronica, and exhibited at the MAXXI and Harvard Art Museums, reflecting a sustained commitment to public engagement and interdisciplinary collaboration.
+He lectured at venues such as CERN and Ars Electronica, and exhibited his work at the MAXXI and Harvard Art Museums, reflecting a sustained commitment to public engagement and interdisciplinary collaboration.

 Journal of Digital History